kirainmoe/tongfang-macos/README-en.md

 ## What are not working

 - nVidia discrete GPU (used SSDT to disable it)
-- HDMI/mini DP (which is connected to DGPU directly)
+- HDMI/mini DP (connected to non-working DGPU directly, buy a USB Display Adapter to extend the screen)
 - AirDrop & Handoff & Wireless Sidecar (Replace a Wi-Fi card that is compatible to macOS can solve this)
 - SD Card reader